 Assess Student Readiness

 Before you can help your child or student achieve 4th-grade reading comprehension, it is inevitable to understand their current level of readiness and also what needs to be improved.
 The thing is, not every student who gets into 4th grade is equipped to tackle the content of that level.
-I mean those who have not achieved reading comprehension from previous grades will need special attention before getting introduced to 4th-grade reading comprehension.
+Those who have not achieved reading comprehension from previous grades will need special attention before getting introduced to 4th-grade reading comprehension.

 Focus on Comprehension